 Lifelong learning, especially in the university milieu, can be a path to enrichment and enjoyment in retirement years.
 Our courses and programs for seniors provide unique learning experiences for retired or soon-to-retire people who enjoy reading, learning and engaging with kindred minds on new ideas and the issues of the day.
 We offer a variety of learning options for seniors throughout the year, including:

-UBC Continuing Studies offers liberal arts courses for seniors in the daytime at Tapestry at Wesbrook Village (view map).
+UBC Continuing Studies offers liberal arts courses for seniors in the daytime at Tapestry Wesbrook Village (view map).
 Courses are open to the general public and include complimentary tea and coffee.
 These courses can be applied toward the UBC Certificate in Liberal Studies.
 Tapestry at Wesbrook Village is an active seniors living community housed in a beautiful facility with a state-of-the-art UBC classroom.
-View our Courses page.
+View courses offered this term.

 The University of British Columbia offers senior citizens (those 65 or older) exemption from tuition and application fees for credit courses.
 For more information and conditions that apply, please visit the UBC Student Services website (see under "Exchange Students" section).